Genie-Angels

 mercy, for they had come to pay their respects that night.
 The woman who took

-the photo was truly an angel of mercy, watching over the bedridden poet when his
+the photo was an angel of mercy who had been watching over the bedridden poet when his

-family would not, and he could barely lift his hand to sign a Valentine's card,
+family would not.
+At the time he could barely lift his hand to sign a Valentine's card,

 his fireplace.
 The poet we were praying for recovered, was able to leave the